OpenStackOnRaPi/ostackinstall/README.md

   ```

 #### Docker installation

-**Note: docker is installed according to this] original guide.
+_**Note: docker can be installed according to [this](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) original guide.
 You can safely refer to that document.
-Below, we replicate that descriprtion only for sake of completeness of this guide.**
+Below, we replicate it only for sake of completeness of this guide.**_

   * Add Docker's official GPG key:
   ```